Scott3142/python-programming/site/codelabs/getting-started.md

 ### pwd

-The `pwd` command displays the name of the present working directory: on a Raspberry Pi, entering `pwd` will output something like `/home/username`.
+The `pwd` command displays the name of the present working directory: on a Linux system, entering `pwd` will output something like `/home/username`.

 ### mkdir